 Nissaki Boutique Hotel – Local Transport

 - Walking: Nissaki Boutique Hotel sits the main road connecting Mykonos Town to Platis Gialos and Psarou Beaches.
-Walking downhill for 3 minutes leads to Platis Gialos Beach, where you’ll find the bus stop with routes to Mykonos Town every half hour and the water taxi to the south coast beaches from Ornos in the west to Elia in the east.
+Walking downhill for a couple of minutes leads to Platis Gialos Beach, where you’ll find the bus stop with routes to Mykonos Town every half hour and the water taxi to the south coast beaches from Ornos in the west to Elia in the east.
 Platis Gialos is one of Mykonos’ most popular beaches with golden sand and clear blue water, lined with restaurants, beach clubs, and a small grocery store.
 From the hotel, there is a walking path northwest along the coast to Psarou Beach.
-The walk to Psarou should take about 10 minutes (not the route shown on the map).
+The walk to Psarou should take about 10 minutes.

 - Scooters and ATVs: Scooters are a popular mode of transportation for the locals, and ATVs are super popular with tourists, but if you’re unfamiliar with the terrain, these can be very dangerous to drive.
 The roads in Mykonos are zig-zagging, hilly, narrow, littered with potholes, sometimes dirt roads, and without street lights in most areas outside of Mykonos Town.
 And that’s not to mention the aggressive drivers, some of the world’s worst.
 A rental car is a much safer bet than a scooter or ATV, and can just as easily reach the more remote beaches on the island.